 Nestled in the iconic Eastern Market District in Detroit, Sacred Heart Church was built in 1875 and declared a Michigan State Historical Site one hundred years later.
-Like many of Detroit’s historic sites, Sacred Heart was built long before the city’s present challenges with stormwater and infrastructure, and its parking lot has become an all-too familiar sight in the Detroit urban landscape: a vast, concrete expanse with moss growing up through the cracked pavement, spotted by large puddles of standing water with nowhere to go save the city’s overtaxed water system.
+Like many of Detroit’s historic sites, Sacred Heart was built long before the city’s present challenges with stormwater and infrastructure, and its parking lot has become an all-too-familiar sight in the Detroit landscape: a vast, concrete expanse with moss growing through the cracked pavement, spotted by large puddles of standing water with nowhere to go except the city’s overtaxed water system.

-Green stormwater features like the Sacred Heart Church retrofit are essential in cities to both reduce local flooding and the stormwater impact on waterways and to serve as a living testament to local communities of the power and efficiency of green stormwater infrastructure in building resilient, sustainable and beautiful cities for America’s urban population.
+Green stormwater features like the Sacred Heart Church retrofit are essential in cities to reduce local flooding and the impact of stormwater on local waterways.
+These features also serve as a living testament to local communities of the power and efficiency of green stormwater infrastructure in building resilient, sustainable and beautiful cities for America’s urban population.

 What makes TNC Detroit’s Sacred Heart retrofit so unique is the project’s scale.
-When completed, the new Sacred Heart parking lot will manage more than 1.31 acres of impervious surface, making it one of the largest faith-based, green stormwater infrastructure retrofit projects in the city of Detroit.
+The new Sacred Heart parking lot manages more than 1.31 acres of impervious surface, making it one of the largest faith-based, green stormwater infrastructure retrofit projects in the city of Detroit.

 Sacred Heart Church is home to over 3,000 parishioners who represent a diverse range of communities throughout the City of Detroit and surrounding suburbs, each one of whom can take their first-hand experience of how green stormwater infrastructure features look and work through this retrofit project back to their friends, family and neighbors.

 The Sacred Heart Church retrofit is a vital piece of how TNC is pioneering new ways to think about the intersection of human and environmental well-being in dense cities.
-The simple presence of trees, plants and green spaces at the Sacred Heart Church represents a creative and evolving collaboration between TNC and the Eastern Market community around nature-based solutions to stormwater management: people coming together around natural spaces that also play a functional role in solving Detroit’s water and infrastructure challenges.
+The simple presence of trees, plants and green spaces at Sacred Heart Church represents a creative and evolving collaboration between TNC and the Eastern Market community to use nature-based solutions to stormwater management.
+Through these efforts, we are helping people come together around natural spaces that also play a functional role in solving Detroit’s water and infrastructure challenges.